threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ## Introduction

-The easiest way to send your farming rewards is to use the free ThreeFold Connect App.
+The easiest way to send your farming rewards is to use the free ThreeFold Connect app.

 It is available for [Android](https://play.google.com/store/apps/details?id=org.jimber.threebotlogin&hl=en&gl=US) and [iOS](https://apps.apple.com/us/app/threefold-connect/id1459845885).